Karawatha Forest Discovery Centre

 - Karawatha Forest Discovery Centre brochure (Word - 106kb).

-2017 Artist in Residence, Caitlin Franzmann, commenced her residency in May at Karawatha Forest Discovery Centre.
+2017 artist-in-residence, Caitlin Franzmann, commenced her residency in May 2017 at Karawatha Forest Discovery Centre.

 Caitlin is an installation artist working with sound, sculpture and performance.
-Her work involves nature inviting visitors to listen and reflect.
+Her work at the centre involved nature inviting visitors to listen and reflect.

 During her residency, Caitlin invited visitors to join her exploring the flora and fauna of the forest.
 She did this through a series of conversations, workshops and sound events.
 She researched, interviewed guests and gathered field recordings.
 This enabled the development of sound work to guide listeners on a journey through the forest.

 Caitlin holds a Bachelor of Fine Art and has exhibited both nationally and internationally.
 Exhibitions have been held at the National Gallery of Victoria, Institute of Modern Art, MPavilion, residencies at Yogyakarta and Asialink Istanbul.

 Simone Eisler - 2016

-During her six months residency, Simone opened her workshop to the public sharing her progress and works.
+During her six-month residency, Simone opened her workshop to the public to share her progress and works.
 She delivered 17 workshops to children and adults.
 These included ephemeral art, natural collages, wire creations, natural brooches and clay forest creatures.

 Environment Centres Volunteer Program

 Help raise awareness of our reserves while enjoying the company of other volunteers by joining our Volunteer Program.
 A variety of volunteering opportunities are available including:

 - greeter and administrative positions, including project and workshop delivery